erikszewczyk/DarkSky_Weather_API_PHP_MySQL/README.md

 There are 2 pages included:
 <ul>
-    <li>weather.php - a script meant to be included in your page(s) where you want the forecast to appear</li>
+    <li>weather.php - a script meant to be included in your page(s) where you want the forecast to appear, you can control formatting with CSS and the images are links to DarkSky's weather detail page for the given day</li>
     <li>weatherupdate.php - a script that when called will refresh the cached data, the intent here is that you would use something like a cron job to call this script on the frequency you prefer</li>
 </ul>